Last Modified: 3/23/2018

 Business: Part A

-Q: What are some common situations when I can or cannot adjust or reopen claims?
+Q: What are some common situations when I can or cannot adjust, or reopen a claim?

 • Inaccurate data entry